The easiest way to make dinner from what you already have!

 Recipe of the Moment: Warm and Nutty Cinnamon Quinoa

-Thursday, May 8th, 2008
+May 8, 2008

 Reader and client M.H. shared this exquisite quinoa recipe with me.
 Quinoa is an incredible grain - a true superfood - from South America.
 It was a staple food of the Andean peoples for centuries.
 Rich in protein, iron, and calcium, quinoa is filling, versatile, and quick to cook - 20 minutes.
 A whole grain that is even faster than white rice!